Why Donald Trump needs immigration

 But tighter immigration policy will almost certainly make his lofty economic goals even tougher to attain.

 Mr. Trump has pledged to lift growth to an average annual rate of 3.5 per cent, “with the potential to reach a 4-per-cent growth rate.”
-Such rates have not been seen in consecutive years since the tail end of Bill Clinton’s presidency.
+Such rates of annual real gross domestic product growth have not been seen in consecutive years since the tail end of Bill Clinton’s presidency.
 Economists surveyed by Bloomberg don’t think Mr. Trump will come close.

 Goldman Sachs economists recently warned of the President’s policies in a note to clients.